1. Home

 You should always check your policy details before buying extreme sports travel insurance.
 But, typically the following activities may be considered extreme:

 There are also various more 'tame' sports that insurers may not cover on standard travel insurance.
+If you're travelling to play sports and want cover for equipment and other things, it may be worth considering a sports travel insurance policy.
 It's all to do with risk, each insurer will have their own method of assessing the risk attached to each activity.
 Some of these include:

 • Field hockey